course-details-portlet

 7 exercises must be passed to take the exam.

-The home exam is a written assignment of 3-4,000 words related to one or more topics from the syllabus.
+The exam consist of two parts, one 4 hours written exam and an assignment.
 The assignment is a written homework assignment of 2-3,000 words related to one or more topics from the syllabus.

 Grades are set on the individual sub-assessments before an overall grade is calculated.
 To pass the course, all parts of the assessment must be passed.
 If one part of the examination is failed, only the failed part has to be retaken.